Deletion in Binary Search Tree (BST)

 • In recursive implementation, the compiler will use the call stack to simulate the recursion.
 In the worst case, the call stack size is equal to the height of the tree.
 So the space complexity of the recursive approach is O(h).

-Critical Ideas to Think!
+Critical ideas to think!

 • When a node has two children, we call two functions separately in the recursive implementation: findBSTMin(root->right) and deleteBSTMin(root->right).
 Can we optimize this further?
-Can we keep track of the parent node of the inorder successor so that we can simply remove the successor by doing some pointer manipulation?
+Can we keep track of the parent node of the successor so that we can simply remove the successor by doing some pointer manipulation?
 We know that the successor would always be the leftmost node in the right subtree of the node with key k.

 • Can we think of implementing the recursive and iterative approaches in a different way?

-If you have any queries/doubts/feedback, please write us at contact@enjoyalgorithms.com.
+If you have any queries or feedback, please write us at contact@enjoyalgorithms.com.
 Enjoy learning, Enjoy algorithms!

 More from EnjoyAlgorithms